 Below are some tips and flags to keep in mind.

-- If you asked for the information in the email, then it's not spam.
-Commercial emails to a group of people are legitimate if the people receiving it asked to get the communication by signing up for 'news' or offers.
-When you receive the email, verify that the sender is legitimate.
+- If you asked for the information, then it's not spam.
+Commercial are legitimate if the people receiving it asked to get the communication by signing up for 'news' or offers.
+When you receive the email or text, verify that the sender is legitimate.
 If you spot anything that is unusual, such as incorrect spelling, a clickable link to reset your account that you did not ask for or a logo that doesn't look legit, take precautions as outlined below.

 - When friends or family forward an email and ask you to send it to others, the email is not spam even if it is unwanted.
 Use caution and if unsure, never hesitate to ask the sender if they did send the email.
 You can ask the sender not to forward those types of emails in the future.

 - You could receive an email from an infected computer that sends spam emails to a person's contact list without them knowing.
-If you get a blank email from a known individual, or one with a subject line that you suspect that individual would never write (e.g.: sign up for this amazing offer today, reset your account, join me to play, is this accurate, help me do this today, confirm your attendance), contact them to confirm if they sent it.
+If you get a blank email or text message from a known individual, or one with a subject line that you suspect that individual would never write or is unusual (e.g.: sign up for this amazing offer today, reset your account, join me to play, is this accurate, help me do this today, confirm your attendance), contact them to confirm if they sent it.
 If they did not send it, do not click any links or open any attachments, delete it immediately.

-- If you receive a newsletter and you no longer wish to receive it, the email is legitimate and not spam, unless you spot some of the previously flagged issues.
+- If you signed up to receive a newsletter and you no longer wish to receive it, the email is legitimate and not spam, unless you spot some of the previously flagged issues.
 Every legitimate organization will provide an easy way for you to be taken off their subscription list.
 Be cautious when unsubscribing to a newsletter from an unknown source, especially if the unsubscribe process involves requests for unnecessary additional information.
 Some spammers masquerade as newsletters with "unsubscribe information" that can serve to confirm that your email is valid and cause you to receive even more spam.
 If you are unsure, contact the company directly.

 A few common indicators of harmful spam are:

-- Unsolicited message to confirm an account, pay an invoice, complete training, collect a refund or fix a "security issue"
+- Unsolicited message to confirm an account, pay an invoice, complete training, collect a refund or fix a "security issue".

 Approach any email that you receive from a person or organization that you have never heard of with caution as it may be harmful spam.
 Be especially wary about opening any attachments or clicking on any links from unknown senders as these can contain malware or spyware.
-If you have no knowledge of the sender and do not know why you are receiving the message, it may be better to simply delete the email.
+If you have no knowledge of the sender and/or do not know why you are receiving the message from a known sender, it may be better to simply delete the email.

-Learn more about fraud prevention and tips to protect yourself from scams, including those that occur by e-mail.
+To learn more about fraud prevention and tips to protect yourself from scams, including those that occur by e-mail, click here.